o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/dc-lmbr-aws.md

   \(Optional\) The operating system type for the `.pak` file\.

-### dynamic\-content build\-new\-paks<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-build-new-paks"></a>
+### dynamic\-content build\-new\-paks {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-build-new-paks}

 Create `.pak` files based on manifest files which have changed\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
 + `--all`

   \(Optional\) Upload all `.pak` files regardless of the results of the file check\.